Augie March: Formation and early EPs (1996–1999)

 Augie March were formed in the Victorian rural city of Shepparton in 1996 with the original line-up of Edmondo Ammendola on bass guitar, Adam Donovan on lead guitar, Glenn Richards on vocals and guitar, and David Williams on drums.
 According to Australian musicologist, Ian McFarlane, "[they] won critical praise for [their] mix of literate, sensitive pop and chamber folk."
 Donovan, Richards and Williams grew up and attended school in the Shepparton area.
 Richards began writing songs while studying English literature at University of Melbourne in 1996.
 He invited Donovan and Williams, who had been studying music at the Northern Melbourne Institute of TAFE (NMIT), to form the band.
 The pair asked fellow NMIT student, Ammendola to join.
 The band's name references the titular protagonist of the 1953 novel The Adventures of Augie March by Saul Bellow.
 According to AllMusic's Gregory McIntosh, who cites the novel's "poetic, complex prose" as complementary to Richards' lyrics.

 Augie March relocated to Melbourne before their first performance in Brunswick at a friend's visual art exhibition.
 In 1997 they were signed to Ra Records (rooArt subsidiary distributed by BMG).
 Augie March's first extended play (EP), Thanks for the Memes, was produced by Victor Van Vugt (Beth Orton, Nick Cave).
 The five-track EP was released in January 1998.
 Despite positive reviews it received little airplay.
 It was re-released in mid-2003 with an additional track, "300 Nights".
 Greg Lawrence of Worldwide Home of Australasian Music and More Online (WHAMMO) observed that the six-track version displayed, "dynamic arrangements, an endless lyrical depth and the ability to rock with intensity."
 In 2007 Williams described his surprise that they had found a producer, due to their obscure music, which at the time they considered, "hip and cool, and intellectual."

-Augie March followed with their second EP, Waltz, in August 1999, which was produced by Richard Pleasance (Deborah Conway, Barker).
+Augie March followed with their second EP, Waltz, in August 1999, which was produced by Richard Pleasance (Deborah Conway, Nick Barker#1993-1995: Barker).
 The EP included "Asleep in Perfection", which became the most requested song on Australian Broadcasting Corporation's rage program.
 The song was nominated for Breakthrough Artist – Single, and Pleasance for Producer of the Year, at the ARIA Music Awards of 2000.
 The band toured Australia, including to Perth, and their popularity increased through word of mouth.
 BMG offered Augie March a recording contract, which they accepted.